threaming/ENCE464_FitnessMonitorV2/README.md

 # Step counting idea
 Keep a far bigger circular buffer of acceleration, that gives the average accel smoothing over steps (i.e., the raw gravitational force).
-Then, project our acceleration onto that vector to get vertical acceleration
+Then, project our acceleration onto that vector to get vertical acceleration Project by dot producting the current acceleration with the unit vector of the 'down' vector

 # Sampling Rate Notes/Working
 ## Pot